tigerfarm/arduino/Altair101/Altair101aDoc/README.md

 # Altair 101a Simulator Machine

 This machine is a serial port interactive Altair 8800 simulator.
+It has rudimentary OS to run programs from command line.
+Or it can be run using a virtual Altair 8800 front panel display and virtual switches.
+The hardware is a Mega 2560 board, micro SD card reader, second hardware serial port, on a 4 port USB hub.

 Description:
 + Runs 8080 machine code programs.